alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Remote runs
 - VCS connection

+## HCP Terraform agents
+- Bridge between HCP and the infraestructure (Permits plan and apply)

 ## HashiCorp Vault
 - Best way to read and write secrets is using a vault provider
 - Access `access_key = data.vault_aws_access_credentials.creds.access_key`

+## Security
+- Ways to provide credentials to terraform
+  - By the provider block hardcoding
+  - By environment variables
+  - By integrated services IAM or Azure Managment Service Identity.